rubiojr/sup/docs/plugin-registry-format.md

 - `version`: Semantic version string for this release
 - `release_date`: ISO 8601 timestamp of when this version was released
-- `download_url`: Direct URL to download the WASM plugin file
 - `sha256`: SHA256 checksum of the plugin file for integrity verification
 - `size`: Size of the plugin file in bytes
 - `min_sup_version`: Minimum version of sup required to run this plugin (optional)